 The Academy has a closed campus.
 During the school day, and excepting official school activities such as field trips and athletic contests, a student may not leave the campus except under parental supervision (including written permission for student drivers).
-Students may also not receive any peer or adult visitors (this excludes the privilege extended to parents to visit their child during lunch - see below) to the campus during the school day, including before school, during lunch, and after school.
+Students may also not receive any peer or adult visitors to the campus during the school day, including before school, during lunch, and after school.

-Parents and guardians are welcome to bring outside food for and eat lunch with their student(s), and - and only their student - as space allows.
-Parents are not permitted to invite students other than their own to eat with them, which includes bringing birthday treats to share at lunch.
-Please see page 100 for information regarding birthdays.
-We ask that parents follow these guidelines and limit the number of times they visit for lunch in order to allow time for students to bond with their classmates outside of the classroom.
-All parents must sign in at the front office, wear a visible visitor's badge and stay within the designated lunch space.
+All parents must sign in at the front office, wear a visible visitor's badge and stay within the designated areas that if they are volunteering.
 This is NOT the time for parents to engage teachers about their individual student.
-A parent may lose his or her privilege of visiting their student at lunch if they are not willing to abide by the visitor rules.
+A parent may lose his or her privilege of volunteering if they are not willing to abide by the visitor rules.